 Whilst there are some 3,000 species of ants in Australia, only a handful of them prove to be household irritants.

-We also understand that ants have an ecological role to play and, as such, we would like to offer some helpful tips to keep your home ant-free.
+We also understand that ants have an ecological role to play and that’s why we’re giving you some helpful tips to keep your home ant-free.

 Most household ants like to be close to the action and, by action, we mean the centre of the home—the kitchen.
 We can recite many stories regarding the kitchen invasion of these tiny critters.